Pipitea Point railway station: Temporary Wellington railway station Pipitea Point

 Pipitea Point railway station building was on the earthquake-raised beach off Pipitea Point just south of the junction of the current Davis Street and Thorndon Quay and near the as yet unreclaimed site of the future Thorndon railway station.
-The site was as close as the line from the Hutt could be laid to Wellington's business district or to the commercial and industrial centre of Te Aro.
+The site was as close as the line from the Hutt could be laid to Wellington's business district or the commercial and industrial centre of Te Aro.

 The Governor 'turned the first sod' of the Masterton railway at Pipitea Point on Monday 19 August 1872.
 Tenders were called for the station building in November 1873.
-The published plans were for a small passenger station, about 43 feet by 15 feet, with a 120 foot platform.
+The published plans were for a small passenger station, about 43 feet by 15 feet, with a 120-foot platform.
 The station was to be used only until the completion of the Wellington Terminus when it would become a wayside station.
 There was to be an engine shed for three locomotives and a shed for twelve carriages both suitable for moving to the city terminus when that was completed.
 The first locomotive was assembled in the engine shed and its steam was raised for the first time on Monday 9 December 1873 when the locomotive was reported to have made "all the proper orthodox noises".

 The Hutt railway was opened for traffic on Tuesday 14 April 1874 "without the slightest demonstration of any kind", not even a cheer, from about twenty gentlemen and "a large number of small boys" gathered to see the departure of the first train at 8:15 with 21 passengers including members of the Provincial Council: Mr Rhodes and Mr Cruickshank.

 The proposed reclamations were made over the next three years and the lines were extended 47 chains or almost one kilometre (947 metres) to reach Ballance Street before Pipitea station's building was destroyed by fire in January 1878 but Pipitea Point remained a wayside stop.
 The stop became obsolete on 30 September 1884 when the railway lines were relocated much further to the east on newly reclaimed land.